-These values should be actively promoted in the daily life of the classroom and the school.
+These values should be actively promoted in the daily life of the classroom, around the school and during school led, educational visits.
 They are obviously inseparable from the promotion of moral and spiritual values in school and will therefore be taught as part of the school's R.E. and P.S.E. curriculum.
 They are also themes used in school assemblies.